Vocabulary dictionary

 Sentences

-He is not as tall as his brother.
+He is less clever than his brother.

 How miserably unlucky he is.